Reimagining The Community Table

 The hardest decisions were not operational, they were philosophical.

 The dining room was foundational to our identity.
 Some board members felt that continuing curbside service after reopening diluted our mission.
+I took a different view.
+Our bylaws were designed to seek and respond to emerging community needs.
+The takeaway model had revealed hidden barriers:

 Families uncomfortable dining publicly